 Why I prefer OP and Heirloom seeds

-First: I can plant varieties that are resistent to the disease or pests of my area in the climate unique to my area.
+Second: I can plant varieties that are resistent to the disease or pests of my area in the climate unique to my area.
 I don’t have to resort to chemical preventatives or to a tasteless hybrid to get the same result.

-Second: I am preserving a tradition.
+Third: I am preserving a tradition.
 When I plant these seeds I am part of a chain of gardeners and farmers going back generations.
 I honor the work they did that laid the foundation of my prosperity.

-Third: Heirlooms offer a huge–and interesting–variety.
+Fourth: Heirlooms offer a huge—and interesting—variety.
 It’s fun to try different varieties; purple carrots, spotted beans, round zucchini, white eggplant are just some of the many heirlooms that we’ve tried.
 It makes gardening an adventure and vegetables are more appealing.
 My kids are more interested in trying a purple bean or a black radish just because they are different.
 And of course we always make it scientific: we grow a known variety right next to it so they can measure production, flavor, size and disease or pest resistance compared to the control plant.

-Fourth reason: biodiversity.
+Fifth: Biodiversity.
 This is probably the biggest reason I prefer the Heirlooms.

 Look at this chart to see how dramatically our choices of seeds and plant varieties has been diminishing over recent decades: